consensusnetworks/casimir-operator/README.md

 - An [Ethereum RPC node](#ethereum-rpc-node) that connects the SSV node to the Ethereum network.
 - An [SSV node](#ssv-node) that performs cluster duties for validators.
-- An [SSV DKG server](#ssv-dkg-server) that participates in key generation and resharing ceremonies.
+- An [SSV DKG node](#ssv-dkg-node) that participates in key generation and resharing ceremonies.

 ### Quickstart